15 Scenic Weekend Trips From the San Francisco Bay Area

 There are dozens of towns within a few hours of San Francisco that feel completely different from one another, whether you want a cozy weekend in a cabin or a weekend spent on a sunny beach.

-If you’re looking to escape the city for a couple of days, these weekend trips from San Francisco will help you find your ideal destination!
+If you’re looking to escape the city for a couple of days, these weekend trips from San Francisco will help you find your next destination.

 Best Weekend Trips From San Francisco

-If you don’t have time to read the full post, here’s a snapshot of my top 5 weekend trips from San Francisco, in no particular order!
+If you don’t have time to read the full post, here’s a snapshot of my top five weekend trips from San Francisco, in no particular order!

-Yosemite National Park: One of the most beautiful national parks in the country, spend your weekend hiking in the great outdoors.
-Stay at Yosemite Valley Lodge.
+• Yosemite National Park: One of the most beautiful national parks in the country, spend your weekend hiking in the great outdoors.
+Stay at Yosemite View Lodge.

 Mendocino